 2016 - BS with Highest Distinction in Molecular and Cellular Biology, BS in Psychology University of Illinois

-I am broadly interested in the evolutionary interplay between pathogens/parasites and their hosts, utilizing honey bees as a model system.
-What factors determine the success of a pathogens, parasites, and disease vectors over its host?
-What influences the survival and evolution of a host?
-How do these features all interact within the colony?
-I am investigating these topics through the integration of multiple aspects of bee biology, including genomics, parasite/pathogen interactions, and experimental evolution.
-I have been examining the potential pathogenicity of putative novel viruses as well as their prevalence and distribution across US apiaries.
-Additionally, I am working with members of the Rasgon lab to develop generalized genome editing methods in arthropods.
+I am broadly interested in the evolutionary interplay between pathogens/parasites and their hosts, utilizing honey bees and their network of parasites and vectors as a model system.
+What factors determine the success of a pathogens, parasites, and disease vectors over a host?
+What influences host survival and evolution?
+How do these features all interact within the superorganism colony?
+I am investigating these questions through the integration of multiple aspects of bee biology, utilizing genomic and experimental evolution methods to investigate these complex and dynamic processes.

 2018 - Sigma Xi Grants-in-Aid of Research Award